Skip to main content

 Text pages are the foundation for delivering written content.
 Options include:

-• Header and Paragraph: Combine a title with body text for clear communication.
+• Header and Paragraph: Combines a title with body text for clear communication.

-• Header only: Useful for section titles or transitions.
+• Header: Useful for section titles or transitions.

-• Paragraph only: Ideal for explanatory content without a heading.
+• Paragraph: Ideal for explanatory content without a heading.

 Text pages are best when you need to introduce concepts, provide explanations, or summarize learning points.
-For example, in a compliance training course, a text page might outline the purpose of the policy before moving into assessments.
+For example, in a compliance training course, a text page might outline the purpose of the policy before moving into an assessment.

 Question Pages